Coronavirus and the CARES Act: We Are Here to Help

 No additional interest beyond your regular principal and interest payment will accrue, and no fees (including late fees) will be charged during your forbearance period.

 Under the CARES Act, if your loan was current at the start of your forbearance plan, your loan will remain current for credit reporting purposes through the duration of the forbearance period.
 However, if your loan was delinquent at the start of your forbearance plan, we will maintain that delinquency status during the period of the forbearance.
 If you are able to bring the loan current during the forbearance plan, we will then report the account as current at that point.
-You should also be aware though, that depending upon your post forbearance solution, your mortgage balance may be increased by interest or other amounts forborne, and we are uncertain as to the impact on your credit score, depending upon other factors in your credit report.
+You should also be aware though, that even though your lender will not report your forborne payments as delinquent in the credit information furnished to credit bureaus, we are uncertain as to how the various credit bureaus may report your loan and the impact on the various credit score models used.
+In addition, depending upon which post forbearance solution you obtain, interest or other amounts forborne or advanced added to your total amount due could increase your mortgage balance.
+We are uncertain as to the impact of a mortgage balance increase on your credit score, if any, depending upon other factors in your credit report.
 It is important to note, a credit score is based on many factors in your credit report and different scoring models use different methods to calculate credit scores.

 Q: Do I need to cancel my automatic monthly draft if I am on a forbearance plan?